-Online J.D. courses can not only help you bolster your school’s course offerings, but can also help with enrollment or budget challenges, attract prospective students, or serve as attractive options allowing students away from campus during the summer to continue their studies.
+Online J.D. subjects can not only help you bolster your school’s content offerings, but can also help with enrollment or budget challenges, attract prospective students, or serve as attractive options allowing students away from campus during the summer to continue their studies.

-iLaw works with your law school to design courses that connect with law students right in in their scheduling comfort zone—via technology that can be accessed anywhere you have an internet connection, at any time.
+iLaw works with your law school to design topics that connect with law students right in their scheduling comfort zone—via technology that can be accessed anywhere you have an internet connection, at any time.

 BENEFITS TO YOUR STUDENTS

 - Flexibility in schedule (Summer; Intersessions; Academic Year)

 - Full range of interactivity with instructors through topic collaboration, virtual office hours, and more

 - Assessments that ensure content goals and student learning outcomes are met

 - Opportunities for instruction from expanded professor pool, including from top experts and teachers in each subject

 - iLaw provides expertise in both legal education and distance learning

 - Provides new revenue streams and fills budget gaps